paruljohri/demographic_inference_with_selection/README.md

 8. Input SFS for fastsimcoal2
 Folder: Fastsimcoal2_InputFiles_SFS
->> SFS input files needed to run fastsimcoal2
+>> SFS input files needed to run fastsimcoal2.
+View the Readme in the folder to  access the correct file.\

 9. Output files for fastsimcoal2
 Folder: Fastsimcoal2_OutputFiles